nazavode/zirkon/docs/source/getting-started/first-steps.rst

 - ``Ignore()``
   unexpected keys are silently ignored.

-Validation is performed by the Schema ``validation_section`` method; unless ``rase_on_error`` argument is set to True, it does not raise errors, that are instead stored on a ValidationSection object and then returned to the caller.
+Validation is performed by the Schema ``validate`` method; unless ``rase_on_error`` argument is set to True, it does not raise errors, that are instead stored on a Validation object and then returned to the caller.

 Validation changes the validated config; it can:
 - add keys (for missing keys with a default in the Schema)